-The Lord Mayor chairs meetings of full council and together with the Sheriff, represents the city on ceremonial occasions, welcomes international visitors and attends events organised by local people and community groups.
+The Lord Mayor chairs meetings of full council and, together with the current Sheriff of York, represents the city on ceremonial occasions, welcomes international visitors and attends events organised by local people and community groups.

-The Lord Mayor also hosts formal and informal functions at the Mansion House which is the Lord Mayor's residence during their year of office.
-The Mansion House is also available for tours and private hire.
+The Lord Mayor also hosts formal and informal functions at The Mansion House which is the Lord Mayor's residence during their year of office.
+The Mansion House is also available for tours and private hire, full details of which can be found on The Mansion House website.